Viceryl/ITM352_repo/WODs/Invoice1/pseudocode.md

    row.insertCell().innerHTML = quantity1;
    row.insertCell().innerHTML = price1.toFixed(2);
    row.insertCell().innerHTML = extended_price1;
-Copy and paste this 4 times and adjust the variable names.

-In the Sub-total row, use document.write() inside the cell for the sub-total or set this cell id="subtotal_cell" and then set .innerHTML to the subtotal value.
+In the Sub-total row, set this cell id="subtotal_cell" and then set .innerHTML to the subtotal value.
 Don’t forget to add a $ sign.

 In the tax row, do the same as above.
 Use .toFixed(2) to format the tax to 2 decimals.

 In the Total row, do the same as above and use .toFixed(2) to format the grand total to 2 decimals.
 Display your grand total in bold print.

 HINT:
 Do not try to create the HTML table first.
 Start by simply printing each row in the table as an individual line.
 When you have everything calculating and printing correctly, add in the table tags.
 (You could even try viewing the HTML for *this* page and copy the HTML table in the example above and then use it to change what you print in your print statement.)